DerekChun101/Admin-Dashboard/README.md

 # Admin-Dashboard
+Derek Chun

 Part of the Odin project

-Developed using html css and js
+Mock Dashboard design developed using html and css